saferpay/sndbx/texts/postfinance.md

 ### <a name="pf-regdial"></a> Registration Dialogue

-Unlike with credit cards, PostFinance requires the card holder to agree to registration on its site.
+Unlike with credit cards, PostFinance requires the card holder to agree to registration on its site, so a redirect will be done!

 1. Confirmation dialogue on PostFinance:
 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/post_reg_for_payment.png "Confirmation")